Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Transport codes

 \subsection{MCEq}

-\mceq{} \cite{Kozynets:2023tsv} is an open-source Python-based numerical cascade equation solver that has been developed and optimized for calculating atmospheric lepton fluxes.
-It is conceptually similar to \conex{}, but it does not use Monte Carlo simulation in the initial stages of the shower.
-It allows one to use various hadronic interaction models, including \sibyll{}, \eposlhc{}, \qgsjet{}, \dpmjet{} and \pythia{}.
+\mceq{} \cite{Kozynets:2023tsv} is an open-source numerical cascade-equation solver written in Python that has been developed and optimized for the calculation of atmospheric lepton fluxes.
+It is conceptually similar to \conex{}, but does not use Monte-Carlo simulation for the initial stages of the shower.
+It allows one to use various hadronic interaction models, among them \sibyll, \eposlhc{}, QGSJet and \dpmjet{}.
 For underground transport the \proposal{} code has been established.
-Results obtained with \conex{} and \mceq{} are numerically similar if the same event generators are used.
-Although \mceq{} is written in Python, it is much faster than \conex{} (a few seconds versus tens of minutes), because the numerical heavy-lifting is done by fast third-party libraries that allow one to exploit the sparsity in the system of equations.
+Results obtained with \conex{} and \mceq{} are numerically similar, if the same event generators are used.
+Models generally show a muon flux deficit of 30-35\% above a few tens of GeV.
+Although \mceq{} is written in Python, its computational speed exceeds that of \conex{} (a few seconds versus tens of minutes), since the numerical heavy-lifting is done by fast third-party libraries that allow one to exploit the sparsity in the system of equations.

-Atmospheric neutrino fluxes are of particular interest to neutrino experiments such as IceCube because they represent a foreground to the astrophysical neutrino fluxes.
-Atmospheric neutrino fluxes are divided into a conventional component resulting from the decay of pions and kaons, and a so-called prompt component resulting from the decay of heavy mesons and other hadrons.
-The largest contribution to the prompt flux stems from the decay of D mesons.
-Due to the time dilatation of long-lived light mesons in the relativistic regime, the spectrum of the conventional neutrinos is steeper than the primary cosmic ray flux by about $1/E$.
-In contrast, the prompt neutrinos roughly follow the primary fluxes.
-Due to the difference in spectral slopes, the prompt component begins to dominate the atmospheric lepton flux above 10 PeV.
+Atmospheric neutrino fluxes are of particular interest for neutrino experiments such as IceCube as they represent a foreground to the astrophysical neutrino fluxes.
+Atmospheric neutrino fluxes are divided into a conventional component resulting from the decay of pions and kaons while the so-called prompt neutrinos result from the decay of heavy mesons and other hadrons; the largest contribution to the prompt flux is coming from the decay of D mesons.
+Due to relativistic time dilatation of long-lived light mesons at high energies, the spectrum of the conventional neutrinos is steeper than the primary cosmic ray flux by about $1/E$, whereas the prompt ones roughly follow the primary fluxes.
+Because of this difference in spectral slopes, the prompt component starts to dominate the atmospheric lepton flux above 10 PeV.